ajour/ajour/README.md

 Ajour supports Dark (default) and Light themes out of the box.
 Custom themes can also be added and selected inside the application.

-Instructions for adding custom themes can be found on the [themes wiki page](https://github.com/casperstorm/ajour/wiki/Themes).
+Find instructions and a variety of custom themes [here](./THEMES.md).

 ## FAQ